 Irene and Richard Frary Gallery

-The Irene and Richard Frary Gallery is the Hopkins Bloomberg Center’s free, public art gallery presenting rotating exhibitions drawn from the University’s collections, and special exhibitions born out of partnerships with leading museums and collections.
-The 1,000-sq-ft gallery designed by Rockwell Group brings new ideas and energy to Washington, D.C., enriching the cultural and intellectual offerings of the Center and dynamically reinforcing its mission as a place that convenes different artistic and ideological perspectives to support discovery, democracy, and global dialogue.
+The Irene and Richard Frary Gallery is the Hopkins Bloomberg Center’s free, public art gallery presenting rotating exhibitions drawn from the University’s collections and special exhibitions born out of partnerships with leading museums and collections.
+The 1,000-square-foot gallery designed by Rockwell Group brings new ideas and energy to Washington, D.C., enriching the cultural and intellectual offerings of the Center and dynamically reinforcing its mission as a place that convenes different artistic and ideological perspectives to support discovery, democracy, and global dialogue.

-Inaugural Exhibition
+Upcoming Exhibition

 Art and Graphic Design of the European Avant-Gardes

-On View Oct.
-23, 2024 – Feb.
-21, 2025
+Oct.
+23, 2024 – Mar.
+22, 2025

 - Admission: The Irene and Richard Frary Gallery is free and open to the public.
 Guests may access the gallery from the front entrance to the building on Pennsylvania Ave.